phiresky/joint-multilingual-speech-recognition-and-language-id/thesis.md

 ## Training area selection

-We generally assume to have two seperate audio tracks, one for the speaker and one for the listener each with the corresponding transcriptions.
+We generally assume to have two separate audio tracks, one for the speaker and one for the listener each with the corresponding transcriptions.
 We need to choose which areas of audio we use to train the network.
 We want to predict the backchannel without future information (causally / online), so we need to train the network to detect segments of audio